Here’s my spin on a delicious cake known as torta di pere, adapted from this excellent recipe.

 A cast iron skillet is an excellent baking vessel because cast iron enhances brownness and promotes a slightly crisp exterior.
 Baking this cake in a skillet results in a wonderful crust; the edges and bottom become golden and caramelized yet the inside is moist.

 There’s a learning curve to baking with cast iron.
-Timing is everything since cast iron gets very hot and stays very hot.
+Cast iron gets very hot and stays very hot so timing is everything.
 Once you get the hang of it you can really nail certain recipes, especially things you want soft in the middle with a nice crust.

 You can pour your batter into a cool greased pan and then put it in a preheated oven.
 However, for best results, preheat the skillet by placing it in a cool oven and allowing it to heat as the oven heats before you grease it and add the batter.